Leica Q Typ 116 vs S Typ 007

 It is notable that the S Typ 007 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The Q Typ 116 does not feature such a mic input.

 Studio photographers will appreciate that the Leica S Typ 007 (unlike the Q Typ 116) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the S Typ 007 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the Q Typ 116 and the S Typ 007 have been discontinued, but can regularly be found used on eBay.
+Both the Q Typ 116 and the S Typ 007 have been discontinued, but can regularly be found used on ebay.
 The S Typ 007 was replaced by the Leica S3, while the Q Typ 116 was followed by the Leica Q2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica Q Typ 116 Manual (free pdf) or the online Leica S Typ 007 Manual.
+Further information on the features and operation of the Q Typ 116 and S Typ 007 can be found, respectively, in the Leica Q Typ 116 Manual (free pdf) or the online Leica S Typ 007 Manual.

 So what conclusions can be drawn?
 Is the Leica Q Typ 116 better than the Leica S Typ 007 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Leica Q (Typ 116):

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.